mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

 Extend this solution by implementing these enhancements:

-1. **Multi-Region Replication**: Set up cross-region journal streaming to maintain disaster recovery capabilities and improve global data availability.
+1. **Multi-Region Replication**: Set up cross-region journal streaming to maintain disaster recovery capabilities and improve global data availability using multiple Kinesis streams.

-2. **Advanced Audit Analytics**: Implement real-time fraud detection by analyzing transaction patterns in the Kinesis stream using Amazon Kinesis Data Analytics.
+2. **Advanced Audit Analytics**: Implement real-time fraud detection by analyzing transaction patterns in the Kinesis stream using Amazon Kinesis Data Analytics and AWS Lambda for pattern recognition.

-3. **Compliance Automation**: Create automated compliance reports by integrating with AWS Config and AWS Security Hub to monitor data access patterns and generate audit trails.
+3. **Compliance Automation**: Create automated compliance reports by integrating with AWS Config and AWS Security Hub to monitor data access patterns and generate audit trails for regulatory submissions.

 4. **Smart Contract Integration**: Develop blockchain-like smart contract functionality using AWS Lambda triggers on journal events to automate compliance checks and transaction validations.